Next-to-soft-virtual resummed rapidity distribution for Drell-Yan process to $\rm{\textbf{NNLO}+\overline{\textbf{NNLL}}}$: Acknowledgements

 \section{Acknowledgements}

 We thank J. Michel and F. Tackmann for third order DY results of rapidity for comparing purposes and C. Duhr and B. Mistlberger for providing third order results for the inclusive reactions.
+Further, we are grateful to Marco Bonvini for notifying some typos in the paper.
+A. A. H is supported by the French ANR under the grant ANR-20-CE31-0015 (“PrecisOnium”).
 In addition we would also like to thank the computer administrative unit of IMSc for their help and support.

 \begin{widetext}